Excellent

 Prices based on a typical 3-bed new build property.
 Bolton pricing reflects lower property values and competitive local surveyor fees compared to the national average.

-The surveyors we work with in Bolton are RICS-registered and experienced in Help to Buy valuations across Greater Manchester.
-They understand the specific requirements set by Homes England and the Help to Buy agents who administer the scheme.
-Local knowledge is essential — the surveyor must identify comparable sales from Bolton's new build market, not from Manchester city centre or Salford developments with entirely different pricing dynamics.
-They know Rivington Chase, Lever Valley, the Avenue Street and Inverbeg Drive developments, and the wider new build estates across Horwich, Westhoughton, and Farnworth.
+The surveyors we work with in Bolton are RICS-registered and used to Help to Buy valuations across Greater Manchester.
+They know the Homes England rules and the requirements set by the Help to Buy agents who administer the scheme.
+Local experience matters.
+The surveyor has to use comparable sales from Bolton’s new build market, not Manchester city centre or Salford schemes with very different pricing.
+They know Rivington Chase, Lever Valley, the Avenue Street and Inverbeg Drive developments, along with the wider new build estates across Horwich, Westhoughton and Farnworth.

 Enter the Bolton property address, type, approximate age, and number of bedrooms.
 You'll receive an instant price for the Help to Buy Valuation.
 Once you're happy, book and pay online.
 We arrange the inspection with the surveyor, and you provide access to the property on the agreed date.